EDF provides a variety of programs and services to help employees achieve a balance between their work and home lives.

 All eligible staff are encouraged to seek out educational opportunities that will foster job-related growth and contribute to the unity, synergy, and enhanced communications of EDF as a whole.
 EDF reimburses eligible employees up to $500 annually for such opportunities.

 EDF’s New York office has gym facilities for employees on the premises.
-Employees in other offices may receive up to $50 per month towards the cost of fitness related programs.
+Employees may receive up to $50 per month towards the cost of fitness related programs.

 Regular full-time staff who have been employed with EDF for at least one year can receive financial assistance in adopting a child under the age of 18.
 The benefit provides 80% reimbursement of eligible expenses, not to exceed $3,000 per adoption.